nimbusproject/cloudinit.d/docs/README.boottool.txt

 The bootpgm program can take advantage of the bootconf json file.
 This file can be full of variables from values determined by the given services dependencies.
-The user creates the template for this file and uses the plan configuration value 'bootconf' to tell cloudboot where the template is.
-Cloudboot then uses all the values it has from the services 'deps' file to fill in the template.
+The user creates the template for this file and uses the plan configuration value 'bootconf' to tell cloudinit.d where the template is.  cloudinit.d then uses all the values it has from the services 'deps' file to fill in the template.
 This file is always uploaded to: /tmp/nimbusconf/bootconf.json.
 The users bootconf program can read it in to determine the needed values.